kanaka/wam/README.md

 ## wam syntax

-Wam syntax is a near superset of wast syntax that is more convenient for human developers to write directly.
+Wam syntax is a near superset of wat syntax that is more convenient for human developers to write directly.

-The one place where wam is not a strict superset of wast is that it does not supports numeric indexes for globals, functions, and local references.
+The one place where wam is not a strict superset of wat is that it does not supports numeric indexes for globals, functions, and local references.
 But this is okay because index based references are much less useful to humans than they are to computers.

-The following extensions to the wast syntax are supported:
+The following extensions to the wat syntax are supported:

 - The call operation can be omitted if the function is specified by name.
 - i32 and f32 constants can be specified directly without wrapping with "i32.const" or "f32.const".
 Floating point literals must include a decimal point.